GedMullen/classes/mobile_web.md

 ## Exercises

 1 .
 Complete Week 3 Exercises,
 <br>2.
-Create an eclipse project on Ygritte called "jqmexerciseswk4" and complete [Week 4 Exercises](https://drive.google.com/file/d/0B-CFaefA1v4RRmF1Vmo4dHFOWDA/view?usp=docslist_api) using
+Create an eclipse project on Ygritte called "jqmexerciseswk4" and complete [Week 4 Exercises](https://drive.google.com/file/d/0B-CFaefA1v4RRmF1Vmo4dHFOWDA/view?usp=docslist_api) using [Example Icons For Exercises](https://drive.google.com/file/d/0B-CFaefA1v4RRjhHaUp0NzdJeGM/view?usp=docslist_api).
+<br>3 .
+Read the links above on designing mobile web apps.
+<br>4 .
+The assessments for L02 and L03 are on iLearn.
+The deadline for these assessments is 11pm on Thursday 28.1.16.
+You should upload the L02 assessment (design document) to iLearn.
+For the L03 assessment (jQuery Mobile App) create a project in eclipse on Ygritte called "jqmassessment" and write your code in this project - the app needs to be completed by the deadline.

 # Week 3